AndrzejSala/AndrzejSala/README.md

 👂 My name is pronounced as: (Polish) [ˈandʐɛj]

-📖 I’m currently learning advanced concepts in typescript.
+📖 I’m currently learning advanced concepts in typescript and mechanism of state machines.

 ⚡ Fun fact: Last year I started playing chess.
 Feel free to challenge me on chess.com (polski_polrodukt) 😉